vinthewrench/S4/README.md

 ### Features

 S4 allows the programmer to make high level C calls without having to have expertise in the low level cryptography algorithms.
-It presents the interface in a consistant usable structure.
+It presents the interface in a consistent usable structure.

 ##### HASH algorithms